ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_goal_velocity.md

 {: .notice}

 **NOTE** : The maximum velocity and maximum torque of DYNAMIXEL is affected by supplying voltage.
 Therefore, if supplying voltage changes, so does the maximum velocity.
-This manual complies with recommended supply voltage(12[V]).
+This manual complies with recommended supply voltage.
 {: .notice}

 **NOTE** : If [Profile Acceleration(108)] and Goal Velocity(104) are modified simultaneously, modified [Profile Acceleration(108)] will be used to process Goal Velocity(104).